 Anxiety can go away with time, especially as your life changes and if circumstances become more reliable and easier to predict.
 If you have less in your life to worry and be anxious about, the feelings of anxiety naturally go away.
 This is likely going to be the case of the anxiety you’re experiencing is situational anxiety rather than an anxiety disorder.
-When it comes to social anxiety disorder GAD panic disorder or phobias, your symptoms can improve substantially with therapy.
+Situational anxiety, which refers to anxiety is the result of the situation and not a mental health diagnosis, can go away over time.
+When it comes to social anxiety disorder, generalized anxiety disorder GAD, selective mutism, panic disorder, phobias, and closely linked disorders such as PTSD or OCD, your symptoms can improve substantially with therapy or treatment.

 If you have a trauma induced anxiety disorder, you’ll likely find the most success in treatment for trauma.
 Identifying the root of the problem, whether it’s perfectionism, trauma, or something else, is helpful for those who find that their anxiety symptoms stem from a specific cause because it allows you to work through the cause itself.
 For example, if your anxiety pairs with perfectionism and it’s something you struggle with, working on perfectionism in therapy will likely help you to manage your symptoms.